grafana/loki/docs/sources/operations/storage/logs-deletion.md

 Grafana Loki supports the deletion of log entries from a specified stream.
 Log entries that fall within a specified time window and match an optional line filter are those that will be deleted.

-Log entry deletion is supported _only_ when the BoltDB Shipper is configured for the index store.
+Log entry deletion is supported _only_ when TSDB or BoltDB shipper is configured as the index store.

 The compactor component exposes REST [endpoints]({{< relref "../../reference/api#compactor" >}}) that process delete requests.
 Hitting the endpoint specifies the streams and the time window.